Skip to main content

 Default view

-• How much base currency will be used in sell orders;
+• Base currency amount used in sell orders

-• How much quote currency will be used in buy orders;
+• Quote currency amount used in buy orders

 Investment

-You can set the investment amount for the bot through the Investment field.
+Set the bot’s investment amount in the Investment field.

 Backtest